uwsampa/grappa/BUILD.md

    ```

    An example of the first usage is included in the directory ```applications/demos/standalone```.

+## Finding libraries; RPATH; RUNPATH

+A standard problem when running MPI jobs is making sure the binary is able to find all the shared libraries it needs.
+Some systems are good about propagating the user's environment to all the job's processes (we've had good experiences with Slurm); but some require setting environment variables like ```LD_LIBRARY_PATH``` manually, which quickly gets complicated.
+Ideally we'd just build all binaries as static, but some MPI distributions make this difficult.

+To make this easier, you can pass the argument ```--enable_rpath``` to the configure script, and Grappa will be configured to set the ```RPATH``` search path in binaries it builds.
+This is not a foolproof solution.
+In particular, it overrides any ```LD_LIBRARY_PATH``` variable set in the environment.
+For this reason, this feature is disabled by default.

+If your binaries have trouble finding libraries when you run them, try reconfiguring/rebuilding with ```--enable_rpath```.

 ## CMake Notes
 A couple notes about adding new targets for CMake to build.
 First: each directory where something is built should typically have a `CMakeLists.txt` file.
 Somewhere up the directory hierarchy, this directory must be 'added'.
 For instance, applications directories are added from `applications/CMakeLists.txt`: